digitalocean/dots/README.md

 Tests in the `integration` directory include tests that simulate specific scenarios a customer might use the client for to interact with the API.
-**_IMPORTANT:_** these tests require a valid API token and **_DO_** create real resources on the respective DigitalOcean account.
+**_IMPORTANT:_** these tests require a valid API token and **_DO_** create real resources on the respective DigitalOcean account. make sure you have correct access

 To run integration tests, run: